FriendUPCloud/friendup/Readme.md

 Developer Community
 ===================

-We invite everybody to join our developer community at https://developers.friendup.cloud/.
+We invite everybody to join our Discord developer community at https://discord.gg/GREj9Gv.

 Demo server
 -----------